The Vault

 Artful Write-Off

-Buyers of old master paintings or vintage Ferraris can enjoy their collections while getting a tax break: First they set up a nonprofit museum that they control, then donate their collection to it.
-The museum might need to open to the public only a few days a month.
+Buyers of old master paintings or vintage Ferraris can enjoy their collections while getting a tax break: First, they set up a nonprofit museum that they control, then donate their collection.
+The museum should be open to the public only a few days a month.

 The Value of an Education

 If you withdraw money from a 529 savings plan without using it for education, you’ll pay a 10 percent penalty.
-But that one-time levy is small compared with the cumulative drain of years of taxes on capital gains and dividends an ordinary investment sees, making the plans an attractive vehicle for anyone.
+However, that one-time levy is small compared with the cumulative drain of years of taxes on capital gains and dividends an ordinary investment sees, making the plans attractive for anyone.

-As I was reading through a Bloomberg article on taxes the above loopholes seemed quit interesting.
-Amazing how sensible by strategy and yet impacting on a persons tax bill.
-However, we must understand that not everyone owns an Art Collection or Season Tickets at a universities sports center.
-But never the less great ideas to consider.
-The question looms, How many other interesting loopholes could the average family utilize to reduce their tax burden?
-I’m sure many if we had the time to comb through the endless pages of the Tax Code.
+As I was reading through a Bloomberg article on taxes, I found the above loopholes quite interesting.
+It is incredible how a sensible strategy impacts a person’s tax bill.
+However, we must understand that only some people own an Art Collection or Season Tickets at a university sports center.
+But nonetheless, great ideas to consider.
+The question looms: How many other exciting loopholes could the average family utilize to reduce their tax burden?
+I’m sure many of us had the time to comb through the endless pages of the Tax Code.

 One loophole today may not be with a sinkhole tomorrow.